 Wall Street analyst forecasts

-Wall Street analyst forecasts for revenues for gold mining companies (GDX) (RING) give a good idea of analysts’ views on gold prices going forward.
-In this part of the series, we’ll assess analysts’ revenue expectations for Iamgold (IAG) in 2Q16 and beyond.
+The Wall Street analyst forecasts for gold mining company (GDX) revenues give a good idea of analyst views on gold prices for going forward.
+In this part of the series, we’ll assess analyst revenue expectations for gold companies in 2Q16 and beyond.

 Analyst revenue estimates